System for Connected Living

 | Walk-In Closet

 In 1977, psychologist James Gibson coined the word affordance, which he defined as “an action possibility formed by the relationship between an agent and its environment” .
 While this concept has been productively adopted in fields such as product design and advertisement , architecture has not embraced the concept to a similar extent.
 Part of the explanation lies in the overwhelming richness and complexity of space and the limited available processing power required to analyze the associated data points of human-space interaction.
 Cognitive neuroscience has recently been able to shed sufficient light on these sets or relationships to deduce paradigm-changing findings.
 A recent research project has been studying the concept of emotive affordance – the potential emotions triggered by environments, and how visual properties such as spatial frequency and contours can elicit certain emotional responses .
+At Harvard Medical School, an fMRI study showed that the amygdala (a brain structure that is involved in fear processing) was significantly more active when a person was shown a rectilinear object, compared with a curved contour counterpart .
 Another study at Texas A&M University found that curvilinear forms are perceived as more private and safe than rectilinear forms , while a recent MIT project, through associating characters of lines; form; rhythm; and direction with emotive responses, effectively built a geometric framework for emotive design .

 The design of Open House has been guided by the findings from research projects such as these.
 While the private spaces of the building have been formulated to create a sense of calmness and safety, the shared spaces have been located and shaped to stimulate social interaction, build trust, and forge connection.
 The key threshold conditions integrate curvilinear form with geometric attributes calibrated to create continuity of space, modulate sightlines, and elicit emotions of warmth and friendliness – strategically activating moments within the interior to bring the residents together.